-- 2. The provisions of subsection 1 do not create or impose any duty on the Commission or its staff to protect or defend against the disclosure of any materials not in the possession of the Commission or its staff, regardless of whether the materials are related to the request. - 3.
-The provisions of subsection 1 do not apply to any materials in the possession of the Commission or its staff that are related to the request if the requester of the advisory opinion: - (a) Acts in contravention of the decision rendered or the advisory opinion, in which case the Commission may disclose the request, the decision rendered, the advisory opinion and any information, communications, records, documents or other materials in the possession of the Commission or its staff that are related to the request; - (b) Authorizes the Commission, in writing, to make the request, the decision rendered, the advisory opinion or any information, communications, records, documents or other materials in the possession of the Commission or its staff that are related to the request publicly available [;], except that any disclosure of materials pursuant to this paragraph is limited to the specific materials that the requester authorizes the Commission, in writing, to make publicly available; or - (c) Voluntarily discloses, in any manner, the request, the decision rendered, the advisory opinion or any information, communications, records, documents or other materials in the possession of the Commission or its staff that are related to the request, except to: - (1) The [public body,] supervisory head or the legal counsel of his or her public body, agency or employer [of the requester or the] or to any other public officer or employee of that public body, agency or employer to whom the supervisory head or the legal counsel authorizes such a disclosure; - (2) The legal counsel of the requester [; - (2)] to facilitate legal representation when the requester is not represented by the legal counsel of his or her public body, agency or employer; - (3) Any other person to whom the Commission authorizes the requester to make such a disclosure; or - [(3)] (4) Any other person to whom the requester makes such a disclosure for the purposes of judicial review pursuant to subsection 4 of NRS 281A.680. - Sec.
+- subsection 6 of NRS 281A.680, in which case the Commission may disclose the request, the decision rendered, the advisory opinion or the advice of the Executive Director or Commission Counsel pursuant to subsection 6 of NRS 281A.680 and any information, communications, records, documents or other materials in the possession of the Commission or its staff that are related to the request; - (b) Authorizes the Commission, in writing, to make the request, the decision rendered, the advisory opinion, the advice of the Executive Director or Commission Counsel pursuant to subsection 6 of NRS 281A.680 or any information, communications, records, documents or other materials in the possession of the Commission or its staff that are related to the request publicly available [;] , except that any disclosure of materials pursuant to this paragraph is limited to the specific materials that the requester authorizes the Commission, in writing, to make publicly available; or - (c) Voluntarily discloses, in any manner, the request, the decision rendered, the advisory opinion, the advice of the Executive Director or Commission Counsel pursuant to subsection 6 of NRS 281A.680 or any information, communications, records, documents or other materials in the possession of the Commission or its staff that are related to the request, except to: - (1) The [public body,] supervisory head or the legal counsel of his or her public body, agency or employer [of the requester or the] or to any other public officer or employee of that public body, agency or employer to whom the supervisory head or the legal counsel authorizes such a disclosure; - (2) The legal counsel of the requester [; - (2)] to facilitate legal representation when the requester is not represented by the legal counsel of his or her public body, agency or employer; - (3) Any other person to whom the Commission authorizes the requester to make such a disclosure; or - [(3)] (4) Any other person to whom the requester makes such a disclosure for the purposes of judicial review pursuant to subsection 4 of NRS 281A.680. - Sec.
 44. NRS 281A.690 is hereby amended to read as follows: 281A.690 1.
-[Except as otherwise provided in this section, the] The provisions of chapter 241 of NRS do not apply to:

-- (a) Any meeting or hearing held by the Commission to receive information or evidence concerning a request for an advisory opinion; and - (b) Any deliberations or actions of the Commission on such information or evidence. - 2.
+Except as otherwise provided in this section, the The provisions of chapter 241 of NRS do not apply to: - (a) Any meeting or hearing held by the Commission to receive information or evidence concerning a request for an advisory opinion; and - (b) Any deliberations or actions of the Commission on such information or evidence. - 2.
 The [public officer or employee] requester who files the request for an advisory opinion may also file a request with the Commission to hold a public meeting or hearing regarding the request for an advisory opinion.
-If the Commission grants the request to hold a public meeting or hearing, the Commission shall provide public notice of the meeting or hearing, and the meeting or hearing must be open to the public and conducted in accordance with the regulations of the Commission, but the meeting or hearing is not subject to the provisions of chapter 241 of NRS.
+If the Commission grants the request to hold a public meeting or hearing, the Commission shall provide public notice of the meeting or hearing, and the meeting or hearing must be open to the public and c onducted in accordance with the regulations of the Commission, but the meeting or hearing is not subject to the provisions of chapter 241 of NRS.